MadDinosaur/ISEP-LAPR2/docs/SprintB/US3/US3.md

 •	AC3: The client must become a system user.
 The "auth" component available on the repository must be reused (without modifications).

+•	AC4: The Citizen Card must contain 16 digit number.

+•	AC5: The NHS number must contain 10 digit number.

+•	AC6: The TIN must contain 10 digit number.

+•	AC7: Birthdate must be in the format DD/MM/YY.

+•	AC8: The sex should only be Male/Female or include more options.

+•	AC9: The phone number must contain 11 digit number.

+•	AC10: The sex is opcional.
+All other fields are required.

 ### 1.4.
 Found out Dependencies